wp-plugins/advanced-post-slider/readme.txt

 2. Upload the directory "advanced-post-slider" to your wp-content/plugins/ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Check the "Adv.
 Slider" Tab created by this plugins for manage options

-5. Use shortcode [advps-slideshow optset="optset ID"] where optset ID is the id of the option set.
-You will get the id of optoin set at the right top corner of each option set from admin panel.
+Use shortcode [advps-slideshow optset="optset ID"] at admin panel post/page edit screen where optset ID is the id of the option set.
+You will get the id of optoin set at the top right corner of each option set from admin panel.

+Use WordPress function "do_shortcode" for use in template or theme PHP file.
+`<?php echo do_shortcode( '[advps-slideshow optset="1"]' ); ?>`

+<iframe width="480" height="360" src="//www.youtube.com/embed/lhmpS1I3KCs" frameborder="0" allowfullscreen></iframe>

 == Frequently Asked Questions ==